dannyozh/SEI-20-Project-2-Mood-logger/README.md

 #Project 2 - Mood logger ((link: https://mysterious-cove-50978.herokuapp.com/))

-A journal-like app that helps promote mental well-being for people, especially for those who deal with depression, anxiety and stress.
+A journal-like app that helps promote mental well-being for users, especially for those who deal with depression, anxiety and stress.

-Enables user to track their moods and offer tailored recommendations –like meditation apps, calming music and helpful web resources – depending on user input.
-Also included is a daily log that lets you pen down your thoughts.
+Enables user to track their moods and log their thoughts.
+Based on daily mood score and feelings, app will supply inspirational quotes as well as an 'insight' based on user's aggregate mood score over the last 5 entries.

-Logs are presented in home page, which shows your mood graph and your last recorded log, a mood journal if you will.
+Logs are presented in home page, which not only shows your mood graph and mood insight, but your past few logs as well.